truemagic-coder/solana-agent/README.md

 Unlike traditional AI assistants that forget conversations after each session, our agent maintains a rich, searchable memory system that grows smarter with every interaction.

 **Why This Matters:**
-- 📈 **Continuous Learning**: Your AI evolves with every conversation
+- 📈 **Continuous Learning**: Your AI Agent evolves with every conversation
 - 🎯 **Context-Aware**: Recalls past interactions for more relevant responses
 - 🔄 **Self-Improving**: Builds knowledge and improves reasoning automatically
 - 🏢 **Enterprise-Ready**: Scales from personal to organization-wide deployment
-- 🛡️ **Secure**: Private, on-premise memory storage
+- 🛡️ **Secure**: Private, on-premise memory and data storage

-*"It's not just an AI assistant - it's your organization's evolving intelligence layer."*
+**"It's not just an AI assistant - it's your organization's evolving intelligence layer."**

 ## Benefits